RURAL ELECTRIC ASSOCIATION, INC.

 MEETING OF MEMBERS

 SECTION 3.
 Notice of Members Meeting.
-Written or printed notice stating the place, day and hour of the meeting and, in case of a special meeting, a district meeting or an annual meeting at which business other than that listed in Section 8 of this article is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days nor more than twenty-five days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
+Written or printed notice stating the place, day and hour of the meeting and, in case of a special meeting, a district meeting or an annual meeting at which business other than that listed in Section 8 of this article is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days nor more than twenty-five days before the date of the meeting, either by mail or delivered at the direction of the Secretary, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his address as it appears on the records of the Cooperative, with the postage thereon prepaid.
 The failure of any members to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members of any such meeting.

 SECTION 4.
 Quorum.
 In case the membership of the Cooperative shall be less than 1000 members, 5 percent of the total membership present in person shall constitute a quorum.
 At all times when the membership exceeds 1000 members, 50 members present in person shall constitute a quorum.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice, provided that the secretary shall notify any absent members of the time and place of such adjourned meeting.

 SECTION 5.
 Voting.
-Each member or corporate member shall be entitled to only one vote.
-Corporate members shall designate, in writing, an officer, shareholder, or director of the corporation as its voting proxy.
-Voting by mail shall not be permitted.
+Each member or entity member (i.e., corporation, partnership, association, district or municipality) shall be entitled to only one vote.
+Entity members shall designate, in writing an officer, shareholder, or director of the corporation as its voting proxy.
+Voting may be conducted by any means authorized by state law and as approved by the Trustees.

-All questions shall be decided by a vote of a majority of the members voting thereon in person, except corporations, which may vote through their authorized proxy, as set forth in the preceding paragraph, and except as otherwise provided by law, the Articles of Incorporation, or these bylaws.
+All questions shall be decided by a vote of a majority of the members voting in person, except entities, which may vote through their authorized proxy, as set forth in the preceding paragraph, and except as otherwise provided by law, the Articles of Incorporation, or these bylaws.

 SECTION 6.
 Voting Districts.
 The territory served or to be served by the cooperative shall be divided into seven districts.
 Each district shall be represented by one trustee.
 The districts shall be designated and bounded as follows: